In this guide, you will learn how to enable Twitter authentication and onboard dApp users.

 @arcana/authpackage.
 For details, see Arcana Auth Quick Start Guide.

-Note that some steps are performed using Twitter Developer Portal, others using Arcana Dashboard.
+Note that some steps are performed using [Twitter Developer Portal, and others using Arcana Dashboard.
 After that simply integrate your dApp with the Arcana Auth SDK to trigger Twitter login and onboard users.

-To enable Twitter based social authentication in Web3 applications, developers must perform these three steps before integrating with the Arcana Auth SDK.
+To enable social authentication via Twitter in the Web3 applications, developers must perform these three steps before integrating with the Arcana Auth SDK.

 Step 1: Use Arcana Dashboard